-Buying a home is a big step, and it can be discouraging if you are ready to take it, but there are things standing in your way.
-You want purchasing a home to be a positive thing, not a negative one, and so it is important to make sure that you are ready for it when the time comes.
+Buying a home is a major financial step.
+But it can be discouraging if you feel you are ready to take this step, but there are factors standing in your way, like student loan debt.
 Here are five things you need to do to get ready to buy a home within the next year.

 Get Out of Debt

 One of the most important things you can do is to work on paying down your debt, especially your credit card debt.
 This will help to improve your credit score and can affect the mortgage you will qualify for.

 It may seem like an unnecessary step, but paying off debt means that you will not need to stress as much about finances when you do buy, and everything will be easier.
 If you are planning on buying a home soon, it is better to pay your debt rather than settle the debt, which does show up on your credit report.

 It is important to clean up your credit report before you apply for a mortgage.
 You can start by pulling a copy of your credit report and your credit score to see where you stand.
 The higher your credit score means you will qualify for lower mortgage rates.

 Be sure that you have paid off any debts that are past due or in collections.
 Then work on paying your creditors on time for the next year.
 This will help improve your score.
 Lowering your debt-to-income ratio can help.
 If you do decide to close some credit cards, be sure to leave the oldest one open, even if you never use it.

 If you do not have any credit at all, you may consider using a credit card to establish your credit history.
 If you do this, then pay off the card in full each month.
 Any installment loans can help with this, such as student loans or a car loan.
 You can also use your rental history to help establish your credit rating, so be sure that you are paying on time each month.

 Saving up for a down payment can help you prove to yourself that you are ready to purchase a home.
 It will also likely be a must for qualifying for a mortgage.